 Timber cladding has a timeless style

+There is a certain beauty to wood.
 Simply put, timber-clad buildings look great – and they will never go out of fashion.
-It is a traditional cladding option that can be used in very modern ways.
+It is a traditional, high quality cladding option that can be used in very modern ways.
 Timber cladding works equally well for residential and commercial projects.

 Architects from Contekton Arkitekter Fyrstad AB have mixed Thermory’s Benchmark thermo-ash cladding boards with Shingles for building a schoolhouse in Sweden.